 And yet, Dan Kramer, who came to horseback riding through physical therapy following an injury during his IDF service, made a clear decision.
 In a letter to the Israel Equestrian Federation’s chairman Kenny Lalo, Kramer wrote: “I decided not to join the other members of the Israeli national team and not to participate in the upcoming world championships in the United States, because the competition is taking place on Yom Kippur and I want to honor this day as well as the Israeli public and Jewish Diaspora.”

 Israel's Olympic representation builds national pride and national identity on a world stage.
-Kramer’s decision could seriously hinder Israel's chances of reaching the Olympics, and as a result, there are many Israelis who are upset by his choice.
+Kramer’s decision could seriously hinder Israel's chances of reaching the Olympics, and as a result, there are many Israelis who were upset by his choice.

 - What is similar about Sandy Koufax's decision and Dan Kramer's decision?
 What is different about their situations?